-are required by various court jurisdictions to ultimately protect the interests of all parties concerned.
+Required by various court jurisdictions to ultimately protect the interests of all parties concerned.

 Commercial Contract Supply Bonds

-provide financial security for the entity requiring a contract to make sure the contractor delivers the goods in a timely fashion, as stipulated in the contract.
+Provide financial security for the entity requiring a contract to make sure the contractor delivers the goods in a timely fashion, as stipulated in the contract.

 License and Permit Bonds

-are used to secure tax or fee payments or to provide consumer protection as a condition of granting various licenses and permits by cities, counties and states.
+Are used to secure tax or fee payments or to provide consumer protection as a condition of granting various licenses and permits by cities, counties and states.

-In the case of a court bond, a surety bond such as a supersedeas/appeal bond will guarantee the prevailing party in a civil case; for instance, the plaintiff who won a judgment when the defendant wishes to stay the order for execution in order to pursue an appeal.
-The court will require a supersedeas bond in most cases in order to grant the stay and the bond guarantees to the court that the judgment can be collected in the event that the appeal fails.
+In the case of a court bond, a surety bond such as a supersedeas/appeal bond will guarantee the prevailing party in a civil case.
+For example, a plaintiff wins a judgment, but the defendant wishes to stay the order to pursue an appeal.
+In these cases, the court will require a supersedeas bond in order to grant the stay.
+The bond guarantees to the court that the judgment is collected in the event that the appeal fails.
 To better understand this, you must understand the importance of each party:

-Unique Surety is a bond only agency that is directly appointed as a surety bond Agent by an insurance company or surety company that is listed on the approved list by the United States Treasury Department.
+Unique Surety is a bond-only agency that is directly appointed as a surety bond agent by an insurance company or surety company that is listed on the approved list by the United States Treasury Department.